MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-web-app.md

 ![Forking the sample repository on GitHub](media/azure-sdk-example-web-app/fork-github-repository.png)

 Then create an environment variable named `REPO_URL` with the URL of your fork.
-The code in the next section depends on this environment variable:
+The example code in the next section depends on this environment variable:

 # [bash](#tab/bash)